 Atlanta DUI: Final Plea Calendar

 If the prosecution does not offer a reduction in charges, or you are not interested in a reduced charge, then we will bind your case over to the State Court of Fulton County.
-You are not in any more, or less, trouble.
+You are not in anymore, or less, trouble.
 The charges remain the same.
-However, at tis point we are switching courthouses, judges, and prosecutors.
+However, at this point, we are switching courthouses, judges, and prosecutors.

 Atlanta DUI: Other Considerations

 Drivers arrested for an Atlanta DUI need to be aware that they have 10 business days from the date of their arrest to file an appeal with the Georgia Department of Driver Services to stop the pending suspension of their driver’s license.
 This appeal must be postmarked within 10 business days of your arrest.